ServerlessOpsIO/gha-deploy-aws-sam/README.md

 This GitHub Action deploys AWS CloudFormation stacks using the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
 It supports setting custom parameters, tags, and other deployment configurations.

+The action sets some default values based on [ServerlessOpsIO/aws-gha-integration](https://github.com/ServerlessOpsIO/aws-gha-integration) and [ServerlessOpsIO/gha-store-artifacts](https://github.com/ServerlessOpsIO/gha-store-artifacts).

 _*NOTE: This workflow is opinionated and meets the needs of its author.
 It is provided publicly as a reference for others to use and modify as needed.*_

-## Description

 The `deploy-aws-cloudformation` action performs the following tasks:
 1. Installs the AWS SAM CLI.
-2. Sets the SAM S3 bucket and prefix.
+2. Sets the SAM S3 bucket prefix.
 3. Sets the CloudFormation stack name.
 4. Processes AWS tags and CloudFormation parameters.
 5. Deploys using SAM CLI.

+## Usage
+See below for inputs, outputs, and examples.

-## Inputs
+### Inputs

 - `aws_account_id` (required): Account ID of the account to deploy to.
 - `aws_region` (optional): Region to deploy to.
 If not set, will use AWS_REGION set by [gha-assume-aws-credentials](https://github.com/ServerlessOpsIO/gha-assume-aws-credentials)